mrmans0n/compose-rules/docs/ktlint.md

 ### Configure types to treat as composable lambdas (e.g. for ContentTrailingLambda check)

-The `content-trailing-lambda` rule will do its best to identify `@Composable` trailing lambdas.
-However, in cases where a typedef / functional interface is being used, we might want to have this rule to treat them as if they were composable lambdas: not reporting them if they are the last in a method signature and they don't have a default value.
-To give ktlint some hints, you can configure this in your `.editorconfig` file:
+The `content-trailing-lambda` rule identifies `@Composable` trailing lambdas automatically.
+For typedefs or functional interfaces that should be treated as composable lambdas:

 ```editorconfig
 [*.{kt,kts}]